Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Layering by selecting materials that have the required performance for each layer

-high season layering
+High season layering

-Outer layer: MAMMUT Nordwand Pro HS Hooded Jacket Men
+Outer layer: MAMMUT | Nordwand Pro HS Hooded Jacket Men

-Middle layer: MAMMUT Eigerjoch IN Hybrid Jacket Men
+Middle layer: MAMMUT | Eigerjoch IN Hybrid Jacket Men

-Base layer: Smartwool Thin
+Base layer: Smartwool Lightweight

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 The most important thing for an outer layer is waterproofness and durability.
 An outer layer that can handle any weather is reliable.
 The mid-layer needs to be warm, but at the same time, I try to choose something that is highly breathable.
 I don't use anything with a brushed surface because it easily attracts snow.
 For the base layer, I try to choose something that doesn't make me sweat and that breathes well